chingu-voyages/Handbook/docs/guides/voyage/voyage.md

   4. Technical Stack preferences

      We also try to match team members on their technical stack preferences.
 However, in the course of organizing Voyages over a period of years we've learned that communication & collaboration are better indicators of success.
 We'll reach out to you prior to the start of your Voyage if we aren't able to match you to a team with the same tech stack preferences as yours.

+  5. Role-based teams

+     Teams are also matched based on the roles participants signup with.
+Based on your role you'll be added to one of the following types of teams:

+     * **Web Development** teams consist of a Product Owner, a Scrum Master, 3-5 Web Developers, and a UI/UX Designer.
+     * **Data Science** teams consist of a Product Owner, a Scrum Master, and 3-5 Data Scientists

+     Keep in mind that assigning Product Owners, Scrum Masters and UI/UX Designers to teams depend on how many Chingus in those roles sign up for a Voyage.
+In addition, for Data Science teams, we'll reach out to Data Scientists if we don't have enough in your tier and timezone to form a team.
+In this case you'll be given the option to join a Web Development team or to wait until the next Voyage.
 </details>

 ## The Voyage Process